supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **Tim**: "Disney or Universal – who does seasonal culture better?"

-**John**: "Exit interviews with seasonal staff – worth it or waste of time?"

 **Tim**: "Group interviews or individual interviews for seasonal hiring?"

 **John**: "Most important leadership quality for managing seasonal teams?"